 Black Mold Smells like Commingling Mildew

-The smell of black mold is distinctive, commingling mildew with must.
+The smell of black mold is distinctive, commingling mildew with a must.
 The odor is usually most noticeable after it comes into contact with a surge of air, such as when it is pushed through a home’s ducts, or after people have not breathed their indoor air for a period of time, such as in Joe and Cathy’s case.

 Detecting Black Mold Is Difficult

-Despite all appearances, discerning whether mold is actually black mold is a bit trickier.
+Despite all appearances, discerning whether the mold is actually black mold is a bit trickier.
 Only a lab test can confirm the presence of black mold, and anyone who pre-judges its existence is only guessing; another reason why expert advice is vital.